ds-oliveira/dataframe_column_identifier/README.md

     The DataFrame to be transformed (the Pandas DataFrame must have the columns that should be found).

 ### Attributes
-- selected_columns_ : Name of the given Pandas DataFrame columns, selected based on the given values, after the select_columns_* method execution.
+- selected_columns_ : Name of the given Pandas DataFrame columns which were selected based on the given values, after the select_columns_* method execution.